i. Risk is inevitable and the best and the only thing a trader can do is to manage it.

 Risk can be simply defined as a possibility of a loss, the loss could be financial or maybe something else but for the purpose of this blog post, we will only stick to financial losses.

-For instance, in poker or blackjack, the player is dealt some cards and is then supposed to bet on how strong his cards are.
-He then has to bet on his odds of winning by putting in some money.
+For instance, in poker or blackjack, the player is dealt some cards and is then supposed to bet on how strong their cards are.
+They then have to bet on their odds of winning by putting in some money.

-Whenever a trader takes a trade, he is basically betting that the price of the financial asset he is trading will move in a certain direction.
-He does so by putting money at stake.
+Whenever a trader takes a trade, they are basically betting that the price of the financial asset they are trading will move in a certain direction.
+They do so by putting money at stake.

 No reward can be gained without any risk and in trading there is always an imminent risk of losing money.
 It then comes down to the trader whether to take up a big risk or a limited one.

-This is where risk management comes into play and like we mentioned earlier, it is the only holy grail in trading.
+This is where risk management comes into play and like I mentioned earlier, it is the only holy grail in trading.

 How is risk managed?